Skip to main content

 Instead of providing the templateKey in the request, you need to provide the array of sectionKeys like below.

 Any of the context types works with this method.
 The below request is for context.type: facts.
-Check the API reference for the different request formats depending on context being facts, transcript or string.
+Check the API reference for the different request formats depending on context being facts, transcript or string or see our guide here

 Document from assembled sections